Overview – Timbavati NR

 - Emphasis on ticking off the Big Five species

 Game viewing tends to be very good – Timbavati boasts the Big Five and all other large safari animals including elephant, buffalo, kudu, zebra, wildebeest, giraffe, impala, waterbuck and their predators: lion, leopard, cheetah and hyena.
 Big cats are easy to spot, but rhino is more hit and miss.
-African wild dogs are regular visitors to the property.
-The white lions are very rare, but some lighter colored lions carrying the gene might be spotted.
+African wild dog are regular visitors to the property.
+The white lion are very rare, but some lighter colored lions carrying the gene might be spotted.

 The main habitats in the parks are grassy plains and mixed woodland.
-In the rainy season the vegetation tends to be quite thick but this doesn't interfere much with the wildlife viewing because of the off-road driving permits.
+In the rainy season, the vegetation tends to be quite thick, but this doesn't interfere much with the wildlife viewing because of the off-road driving permits.